We explore how to structure earnouts for buyers and sellers in M&A and the use of performance metrics, earnout milestones & protection clauses in SPA.

 As a result, the sale and purchase agreement may specify whether the seller has the right to make disclosures after the signing of the purchase and sale agreement and if so, what type of disclosures may be made.

-Where, as is commonly the case, M&A reps and warranties are merely expressed to be subject to the disclosures (e.g. “save as disclosed in the disclosure letter”), it has been held that a disclosure will only qualify a representation and warranty to the extent that the effect of the disclosure on the representation and warranty is clear.
+Where, as is commonly the case, reps and warranties are merely expressed to be subject to the disclosures (e.g. “save as disclosed in the disclosure letter”), it has been held that a disclosure will only qualify a representation and warranty to the extent that the effect of the disclosure on the representation and warranty is clear.

 Similarly, another court held on such language that a disclosure referencing sources of information from which a purchaser may find relevant information may not qualify a representation and warranty even if a diligent review of the information referenced could identify facts relevant to such a representation and warranty.

-Consequently, it is common for purchase and sale agreements to include indemnities which give the purchaser the right to claim from, and be reimbursed by, the seller for the amount of any expenses, loss or damage it may incur as a result of the seller’s breach of M&A reps and warranties on a dollar for dollar basis.
+Consequently, it is common for purchase and sale agreements to include indemnities which give the purchaser the right to claim from, and be reimbursed by, the seller for the amount of any expenses, loss or damage it may incur as a result of the seller’s breach of reps and warranties on a dollar for dollar basis.

-Sellers will often wish to include in the purchase and sale agreement for a business acquisition an entire agreement clause.
+Sellers will often wish to include in the purchase and sale agreement an entire agreement clause.
 An entire agreement clause is a clause which is intended to limit the seller’s liability to only those representations, warranties and covenants specifically and expressly set out in the purchase and sale agreement.
-If effective, an entire agreement clause would, for example, prevent the purchaser from relying upon pre-contractual statements made to it by the seller in relation to the M&A target if such statements do not ultimately feature explicitly in the written purchase and sale agreement.
+If effective, an entire agreement clause would, for example, prevent the purchaser from relying upon pre-contractual statements made to it by the seller in relation to the target if such statements do not ultimately feature explicitly in the written purchase and sale agreement.

 In Hong Kong, entire agreement clauses which seek to exclude liability for misrepresentations are subject to statutory controls.